Bar-Height vs. Counter-Height Furniture: A Buying Guide

 Styling Tips

-Position your chairs or stools about 24 inches apart from each other: This guideline helps prevent overcrowding so that everyone can enjoy each other’s company without bumping elbows.
+Position your chairs or stools about 24 inches apart.
+This guideline helps prevent overcrowding so everyone can sit comfortably without bumping elbows.

 Pros